What is a Q-switch Ruby laser?

 Adverse outcomes with laser treatments are undesired outcomes that occur in a small percentage of patients treated.
 These include;

-• post-inflammatory hyperpigmentation – a brown mark left on the skin after treatment that usually takes some months to fade with the assistance of lightening agents.
+• Post-inflammatory hyperpigmentation is a brown mark left on the skin after treatment that usually takes some months to fade with the assistance of lightening agents.

 • Hypopigmentation – loss of pigmentation in the treated area (rare).
 Prolonged redness.
-Sometimes the redness of the skin can take a longer time to fade than expected.
+Sometimes, the redness of the skin can take longer to fade than expected.

 Bacterial or viral infection laser treatments can sometimes trigger herpes simplex outbreaks.
 Any viral or bacterial infection in a wound created by a laser has the potential for scarring.
 Scarring a very rare possibility, usually associated with darker skin types, over-zealous energy settings, and bacterial or viral infection.